transloadit/uppy/website/src/docs/writing-plugins.md

 category: "Contributing"
 ---

-There are already a few useful Uppy plugins out there, but there might come a time when you will want to build your own.
+You can find already a few useful Uppy plugins out there, but there might come a time when you will want to build your own.
 Plugins can hook into the upload process or render a custom UI, typically to:

 *   Render some custom UI element, e.g., [StatusBar](/docs/statusbar) or [Dashboard](/docs/dashboard).
 *   Do the actual uploading, e.g., [XHRUpload](/docs/xhrupload) or [Tus](/docs/tus).